terra-campaigns/arrival/campaign/arrival/_informationPool.md

 ## Highlights

-- [ ] Hermit's Crevasse is a ruined deep construction, now inhabited by Rurkinar Hermits.
-They are good people.
+- [ ] **Ushulx sacrifices Scar and communicates with Caucharn, she the goes to Glasrath to join Ghuse**
 - [ ] Kimbarak Hands are an ancient and powerful artefact - many would be searching for it?
-- [ ] Frost anaks come from D'Elsin and the non-evil have been pushed north by the forces of Turnskull advancing
+- [ ] Frost Anaks come from D'Elsin and the non-evil have been pushed north by the forces of Turnskull advancing
 - [ ] **Ethux'zhurh: "I am now feeding in uncreation!! hahaha"**
 - [ ] **Umbilicals are lit in the land of linhe**